atmmdev/atmmdev/README.md

   <h1>Anderson Toledo Martins Moreira</h1>
 </div>

-My name is Anderson Martins, and I began in 2000 as UI Specialist Designer, and with over 20 years of experience, I have worked in various roles, building solid expertise from initial project analysis to production deployment.
-These roles include UI Specialist Design, Frontend Software Developer, PHP Fullstack Developer, and WordPress Software Developer.
-My combined experience in design and development enables me to deliver complete and scalable solutions.
+My name is Anderson Martins, and my journey began in 2000 as a UI Specialist Designer.
+With over 20 years of experience, I have built a robust and versatile skill set that spans from early-stage project analysis to scalable production deployment.
+Over the years, I’ve taken on multiple roles — including UI Specialist Designer, Frontend Software Developer, PHP Fullstack Developer, and WordPress Developer — combining design precision with strong technical expertise to deliver efficient, maintainable, and user-centered solutions.

-I have participated in over 200 projects, creating layouts for Websites, Web Applications, and Dashboards using HTML5, CSS3, JavaScript, Photoshop, Illustrator, and Figma.
-Since 2011, I have been working with WordPress, developing custom Plugins and Themes.
-I am proficient in Custom Post Types, Advanced Custom Fields, Hooks (Actions and Filters), WP REST API, and Page Builders such as Elementor, Visual Composer, Divi, and WP Bakery.
+I have contributed to more than 100 projects, designing and developing user interfaces for websites, web applications, and data-driven dashboards.
+My design and prototyping toolkit includes HTML5, CSS3, JavaScript, Photoshop, Illustrator, and Figma.
+Since 2011, I have specialized in custom WordPress development, building themes and plugins from scratch.
+My expertise includes Custom Post Types, Advanced Custom Fields, WordPress Hooks (Actions & Filters), WP REST API, and page builders such as Elementor, Beaver Builder, WP Bakery, Oxygen, and Divi.

-In 2014, I started working as Frontend Software Developer, and I deepened my knowledge of JavaScript, React.js, and Next.js, besides gaining strong expertise in responsive design (Flexbox, Grid Layout, Media Queries), performance optimization, and code maintenance.
-I also have experience with the MERN Stack (MongoDB, Express.js, React.js, Node.js), RESTful API development, and UI frameworks like Bootstrap, TailwindCSS, and SASS.
+In 2014, I expanded my focus to frontend software development, deepening my knowledge of JavaScript and modern frameworks like React.js and Next.js.
+I have developed strong expertise in responsive UI design (Flexbox, CSS Grid, Media Queries), performance optimization, and scalable, maintainable codebases.
+I am also proficient in the MERN stack (MongoDB, Express.js, React.js, Node.js), RESTful API integration, and modern UI libraries including Tailwind CSS, Bootstrap, and preprocessors like Sass.

-My goal is becoming a Frontend Staff Engineer, so I continuously expand my knowledge in TypeScript, GraphQL, Docker, Nest.js, Laravel, Design Patterns, and Test-Driven Development (TDD) methodologies to ensure high-quality code and stay updated through books, Udemy courses, and YouTube channels.
-In order to acquire knowledge in Cloud Computing, I started studying for the AWS certifications (Cloud Practitioner, Developer Associate, Solutions Architect).
+Currently, my goal is to become a Frontend Staff Engineer within the next five years.
+To achieve this, I am continuously advancing my skills in TypeScript, GraphQL, Docker, NestJS, Laravel, software architecture, design patterns, and Test-Driven Development (TDD).
+I stay current through books, Udemy courses, and YouTube.
+Additionally, I am preparing for AWS certifications — Cloud Practitioner, Developer Associate, and Solutions Architect — to strengthen my capabilities in cloud-based architectures.

 I thank you for your time and consideration to read this introduction.
 I invite you to check out my portfolio at: [ATMM.dev](https://www.atmm.dev).
 I look forward to hearing from you soon to discuss anything that you want.
 Here is my contacts: [Whatsapp](https://bit.ly/3RoY44X) and [E-mail](mailto:atmmoreira.rj@gmail.com).
 Here you can find some projects: [Github](https://github.com/atmmdev) and [LinkedIn](https://www.linkedin.com/in/atmmoreira).

 TECHNICAL SKILLS

-- 15+ years: HTML5, CSS3 (SASS, Bootstrap, TailwindCSS), Media Queries, Grid Layout, Flexbox, Git, GitHub, Bitbucket, VSCode, JIRA, Confluence, ClickUp, WordPress, Figma, Adobe XD, Photoshop, Illustrator, and Sketch.
+- 15+ years: HTML5, CSS3 (SASS, Bootstrap, TailwindCSS), Media Queries, Grid Layout, Flexbox, Git, GitHub, Bitbucket, VSCode, JIRA, Confluence, ClickUp, WordPress, Figma, Photoshop, and Illustrator.
 - 5+ years: JavaScript (ES6+), jQuery, Axios, FetchAPI, React.js, React-Router, ContextAPI, Redux-Toolkit, PHP, MongoDB, MySQL, RESTful API’s, Docker, Vite, Scrum, and Kanban.
-- 1 to 3 years: HTMX, Next.js, Zustand, Node.js, Nest.js, Express.js, TypeScript, Laravel, Python (Data Science), GraphQL, AWS, Jest, React Testing Library, and Zapier.
+- 1 to 3 years: HTMX, Next.js, Zustand, Node.js, Nest.js, Express.js, TypeScript, Laravel, GraphQL, AWS, Jest, React Testing Library, and Zapier.

 ## Certifications